 - Right click on your encrypted file or folder and click on properties

-- Once you come across a following window click on the box labelled “Advanced”
+- Once you come across the following window click on the box labeled “Advanced”

-- Once you get a pop-up window like below, click on the button labelled “Details”
+- Once you get a pop-up window like the one below, click on the button labeled “Details”

-- After that click on the username and hit backup keys
+- After that, click on the username and hit the backup keys

 - Hit next